bregman-arie/devops-exercises/README.md

 <details>
 <summary>What are the anti-patterns of DevOps?</summary><br><b>

-* Now allowing to push in production on Friday :)
+* Not allowing to push in production on Friday :)
 * One specific person is in charge of different tasks.
 For example there is only one person who is allowed to merge the code of everyone else
 * Treating production differently from development environment.
 For example, not implementing security in development environment
 </b></details>